jimmy2002916/python_assignment_2/README.md

 - [Future work](#future-work)

 ## Project Description
-This python-based project fetches and analyzes financial stock data from AlphaVantage over specified periods.
-It allows users to retrieve average daily open prices, closing prices, and volumes for selected stocks.
+This Python-based project, covered by comprehensive unit test cases, fetches and analyzes financial stock data from AlphaVantage over specified periods.
+It enables users to retrieve average daily open prices, closing prices, and volumes for selected stocks.

+Some future work is listed at the end of the README section, which can be undertaken to improve scalability, robustness, and quality.

 ## Tech Stack
 - **Programming Language**: Python 3